Rutgers Scarlet Knights Logo PNG

 The key characteristic of the Rutgers Scarlet Knights logo from this period is abstraction.
 This concept forms the basis of the graphic composition, essentially consisting of two elements.
 The designers were tasked with creating an emblem that meets several important criteria, including authenticity, historical roots, and originality.
 The result meets all three requirements, as it presents:

-- the state of New Jersey, where Rutgers University is located (to which the athletic department belongs);
+- The state of New Jersey is where Rutgers University is located (to which the athletic department belongs).

 The state is positioned vertically, and its administrative boundaries are outlined in fine detail.
 It is mostly white and serves as a background for the team mascot, the Scarlet Knight.
-The knight’s helmet is red—contrasting, vibrant, and attention-grabbing, highlighting the athletes’ drive for leadership.
-Red is also considered a high-energy color, symbolizing a desire to dominate the sports field.
+The knight’s helmet is red, vibrant, and attention-grabbing, in stark contrast to the athlete’s drive for leadership.
+Red is also considered a high-energy color, symbolizing a desire to dominate the field of play.

-Combining these two elements results in a futuristic style, as the red knight serves as an artistic allegory that vividly conveys the teams’ concept, character, and approach to sports, rivals, and homeland.
-The logo also distinctly conveys patriotism, directly represented by the state map, showing the origin of the athletic department.
+Combining these two elements results in a futuristic style, as the red knight serves as an artistic allegory that vividly conveys the team’s concept, character, and approach to sports, rivals, and homeland.
+The logo also clearly conveys patriotism, as evidenced by the state map, which symbolizes the athletic department’s origins.

 1981 – 1997

 This version of the Rutgers Scarlet Knights emblem stands out significantly in style and structure.
 It is text-based and consists of two lines: “NJ” and “Rutgers.”
-Yet, the knightly spirit is still present, represented by elongated strokes that resemble horizontally extended spears of a medieval warrior competing in a tournament.
+Yet the knightly spirit remains, represented by elongated strokes that resemble the horizontally extended spears of a medieval warrior competing in a tournament.
 These strokes are as powerful and sleek as their handles, though they lack a pointed tip, which appears illogical.
 Three letters feature these extensions:

 - The uppercase “N”;